msr-ds3/covid-nyc-2022-group-2/Daniels_files/README.md

 their documentation.
 We were able to mostly replicate their results albiet with slight variability.

 We managed to:
-- Replot their map plots
+- Replot their map plots of different sub-populations
-- Reproduce the R^2 regression numbers within a decent margin of error
+- Reproduce the R^2 regression Tables within a decent margin of error